elastic/elasticsearch-net-example/README.md

 }
 ```

-Yes!
-You are right it **WON'T!**

 Obviously the `standard` analyzer is not cutting it for our data.

 ### Defining analyzers

-Quite often the `standard` analyzer works great for regular plain English corpus's.
+Quite often the `standard` analyzer works great for regular plain English corpuses.
 But as we've shown it won't always work for your domain metadata.

 Ideally we would want to search on NuGet packages as followed, in order of importance